dark-side-droid/owod-bot/README.md

 ## How to Setup
 * Install python3 if you dont already have it
 * Create the bot(https://realpython.com/how-to-make-a-discord-bot-python/), follow the guide until you add it to the guild.
-* Add your bot's token inside Bot.py using the editor of your choice
-* Download discord.py from pypi (https://pypi.org/project/discord.py/)
+* Download discord.py from pypi (https://pypi.org/project/discord.py/) or simply type 'pip install discord' into a terminal if you are on linux.
 * On Windows run CMD as administrator
 * On Linux simply open a terminal.
 * cd in the folder that you downloaded discord.py and then: